matthias-reis/carda-gatsby/content/articles/2024/04/pam-risourie-days-of-distortion-en.md

 ---
 date: 2024-04-26T11:30:00.766Z
 typeName: Review
-title: Pam Risourie - "Days of Distortion"
+title: 'Pam Risourié - "Days of Distortion"'
-subTitle: Dreamy Shoegaze Making Weltschmerz More Bearable
+subTitle: 'Dreamy Shoegaze Making Weltschmerz More Bearable'
-seoTitle: Pam Risourie - "Days of Distortion" – Slowcore Review
+seoTitle: 'Pam Risourié - "Days of Distortion" – Slowcore Review'
-description: '"Days of Distortion" by Pam Risourie is an album we all needed.
+description: '"Days of Distortion" by Pam Risourié is an album we all needed.
 Find out everything about the groundbreaking record made for fans of Slowdive, My Bloody Valentine, Pixies, Sonic Youth here!'
-excerpt: Fans of Slowdive, My Bloody Valentine, Pixies, Sonic Youth and Lydia Lunch shouldn't miss "Days of Distortion" by Pam Risourie.
+excerpt: Fans of Slowdive, My Bloody Valentine, Pixies, Sonic Youth and Lydia Lunch shouldn't miss "Days of Distortion" by Pam Risourié.
 But the Paris-based project isn't chasing after role models at all.
 It has created something entirely new that is truly worth listening to.
 Incidentally, the record was mastered by none other than Simon Scott (Slowdive)!
 image: https://storage.googleapis.com/cardamonchai-media/2024-04-26/pam-risourie-soundsvegan-com-jpg-imagine-181828_4e5266_1024_768/640.webp
-copyright: Pam Risourie
+copyright: 'Pam Risourié'
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-04-26/pam-risourie-soundsvegan-com-og-jpg-imagine-181828_4a4d5f_1200_628/640.webp
 labels:
   - Alternative